5. Fundamental Principles of Accreditation

 The COE provides opportunity for interested parties to submit, in writing, comments concerning college qualifications for accreditation.
 The Council publishes a notice of its plans to conduct a comprehensive site visit seeking reasonable assurance or accreditation status in the Journal of the American Veterinary Medical Association(JAVMA).
 This notice indicates the deadline for receipt of third-party comment.
-Comment must address the Standards for Accreditation.
+Comment must address the Standards of Accreditation.

 5.5.2.
 Complaints Directed at a College and its Accreditation Status

 Students, faculty, constituent veterinary medical associations, veterinary state boards, and other interested parties may submit an appropriate signed complaint to the COE regarding an accredited veterinary or developing college which has made application for accreditation.
 The COE will take every responsible precaution to protect the identity of the complainant from being revealed to the college; however, the Council cannot guarantee confidentiality of the complainant.